nationalarchives/ds-caselaw-public-ui/README.md

 ## Judgments data

-Before running `script/bootstrap` you will need to create a database named `Judgments` in Marklogic.
+After running `script/bootstrap` you will need to create a database named `Judgments` in Marklogic.
 You can do this via the Marklogic console.
 Run `docker-compose -f docker-marklogic.yml` to bring up Marklogic in its own container.

 Once this is up you can create and restore the database from an s3 bucket containing test Judgments data: